030/n3dr/README.md

   n3dr [command]

 Available Commands:
-  download    Download all artifacts from a Nexus3 repository help        Help about any command
+  download     Download all artifacts from a Nexus3 repository help         Help about any command repositories Count the number of repositories or return their names

 Flags:
   -h, --help   help for n3dr